Discovery (horse): Stud record

 He was retired to stud at Vanderbilt's Sagamore Farm in rural Baltimore County, Maryland at the end of the 1936 racing season.

 Over the course of a 21-year stallion career, Discovery sired just 25 graded stakes race winners including Loser Weeper.
 But it was through his daughters that Discovery left his legacy.
 The most important of those was Miss Disco, dam of Horse of the Year and Hall of Fame inductee Bold Ruler who became the leading sire in North America eight times and sired one of the greatest racehorses of all time, Triple Crown winner Secretariat.
 Discovery's other daughters produced Hall of Fame champions Native Dancer, Bed o'Roses, multiple stakes winner Intentionally, and Preakness Stakes winner Hasty Road.
-Native Dancer produced Raise a Native, who sired leading stallion Mr. Prospector, champion Alydar; Sea Bird II's sire Dan Cupid, champion filly Ruffian's sire Shenanigans, and Northern Dancer's dam Natalma.
+Native Dancer produced Raise a Native, who sired leading stallion Mr. Prospector, champion Alydar; Sea Bird II's sire Dan Cupid, champion filly Ruffian's dam Shenanigans, and Northern Dancer's dam Natalma.

 Discovery was inducted into the U.S. Racing Hall of Fame in 1969.